ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Create a block storage data volume
 {: #create-block-storage-data-volume-cli}

-You can create a block storage volume and attach it to your virtual server instance if you want additional storage.
+You can create a block storage volume and attach it to your virtual server instance if you want more storage.
 When you create a block storage volume, you select a profile to optimize the performance of your compute workloads.
 See [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#capacity-performance) for information about volume capacity and IOPS ranges based on the volume profile you select.

 To see a list of volume profiles, run: